Priyasunil26/GCPLinuxDocumentation/GCPLinuxdocument.md

 - To use the restored database, you'll need to reset the database on your Virtual Machine.
 Detailed steps can be found in the following documentation: [Reset Application Database on Linux](https://help.boldbi.com/utilities/bold-bi-command-line-tools/reset-application-database/#linux)
+- If your original VM was configured using DNS mapping, after restoring your snapshot VM, map the snapshot VM's IP address to the previously created domain.Alternatively, if you are not using mapping, you will need to use the upgrade command in the Snapshot VM and replace the host URL with the IP address of your Snapshot VM.
+-  Once the mapping is complete and the database is reset, stop or delete the original VM and database.
+Finally, access the application in the browser using the domain name.